When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

 We now consider the second case, where the access method on~$R$ has no result bounds in the original schema.
-In this case there is no relation~$R_\mt'$ and the facts of the violation must have been produced by applying the Forward rule.
+In this case there is no relation~$R_\mt'$ and the facts of the violation must have been produced by applying the Forward rule, which can only apply to the relation $R$.
 But then the $R$-facts used to create them must themselves be an earlier violation of the corresponding FD on~$R$, which is again a contradiction.
 Hence, we have shown the third item.

 Turning to the last item, there are two kinds of Backward rules to consider.
 First, the ones involving a primed relation $R'$ and the original relation $R$, where there is an access method without result bounds on~$R$ in the original schema.
 Secondly, the ones involving a primed relation $R'_\mt$ and the unprimed relation $R_\mt$ where there is an access method with result bounds on~$R$ in the original schema.
 For the first kind of axiom, any $R'$-fact can only have been created from an $R$-fact using the Forward axioms, and so the Backward axiom cannot fire.
 For the second kind of axiom, we show the claim by considering a fact $R'_\mt(\vec c, \vec d)$.
 Using the second point of the induction, it can only have been generated by a fact $R_\mt(\vec c, \vec d)$, and thus (Backward) could not fire, which establishes the desired result. \end{proof}